Yawolf/yocingo/README.md

 A Telegram API Bot written in **Elixir**!
 Awesome! :D ([Documentation](http://hexdocs.pm/yocingo/0.0.1/))

 The libary is completed!!
 Yay!
-And it is accesible the Hex repository! ^_^
+And it is accesible in the Hex repository! ^_^

 ## Disclaimer
 This is my first Elixir program, so please, don't be hard with me, I'm just a poor